protocol/research-website/content/posts/RNL-review/index.md

     - [Beyond Bitswap](https://github.com/protocol/beyond-bitswap) and the [Testing Harness](https://github.com/protocol/beyond-bitswap/tree/master/testbed)

-3. Continuing to make all the code produced under the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/), enabling others to learn from it and build on top of it.
+3. Continuing to make all code available under the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/), enabling others to learn from it and build on top of it.

 4. Supporting academic research through our multiple collaborations by providing infrastructure for testing hypotheses and publishing the results.
 A good example are the results published by the [DHT Hardening collaboration](https://blog.ipfs.io/2020-10-30-dht-hardening/).